-• Criminal records check for overseas applicants - Home Office guidance can be found on GOV.UK; and for teaching positions obtaining a letter (via the applicant) from the professional regulating authority in the country (or countries) in which the applicant has worked confirming that they have not imposed any sanctions or restrictions, and or that they are aware of any reason why they may be unsuitable to teach.
+Criminal records check for overseas candidates (Home Office guidance can be found on GOV.UK) and, for teaching positions, obtaining a letter (via the candidate) from the professional regulating authority in the country (or countries) in which the candidate has worked, confirming that no sanctions or restrictions have been imposed, and they are not aware of any reason why they may be unsuitable to teach.

-Where available, such evidence can be considered together with information obtained through other preappointment checks to help assess their suitability.
+Where available, such evidence can be considered together with information obtained through other pre-appointment checks to help assess a candidate's suitability.

-Where this information is not available, we will seek alternative methods of checking suitability and or undertake a risk assessment that supports informed decision making on whether to proceed with the appointment.
+Where this information is not available, we will seek alternative methods of checking suitability and/or undertake a risk assessment that supports informed decision making on whether to proceed with the appointment.